rosepearson/GeoFabrics/README.md

 Tests exist for stand alone functionality (i.e. fetch lidar), and complete processing chain (i.e. creating a DEM from LiDAR files within a shapefile).
 A 'benchmark_dem.nc' is uploaded for each test when a DEM is generated.
 This is stored using git LTS as these file are not human readable.

 ### Automated testing
 [Github Actions](https://docs.github.com/en/actions) are used to run tests after each push to remote (i.e. github).
 [Miniconda](https://github.com/marketplace/actions/setup-miniconda) from the GitHub Actions marketplace is used to install the package dependencies.
 Linting with [Flake8](https://github.com/py-actions/flake8) and testing with [PyTest](https://docs.pytest.org/en/6.2.x/contents.html) is then performed.
+Several tests require a API key.
+This is stored as a GitHub secrete and accessed by the workflow.

 Check the actions tab after you push to check if your tests run successfully.

 ### Running tests locally
+Several tests (test_vector_fetch, and test_processor_remote_all_westport) require a LINZ API token.
+Create an API token using the instructions under the **Requirements** section then create an `.env` file under root and copy the key there as follows:
+`LINZ_API="COPY_YOUR_API_KEY_HERE"`

 In the conda environment defined in the root\environment_[windows|linux].yml, run the following in the repository root folder:

 1. to run individual tests